mariekoorneef/hpo-tensorflow-onMacArm/README.md

-# Hyperparemeter Optimization with MLflow on Tensorflow model
+# Hyperparemeter Optimization with MLflow

-I have an Apple Silicon ARM Mac and I had to do some work to spin up my Data Science environment to e.g. get `mlflow` and `Tensorflow` modelling work.
+I have an Apple Silicon ARM Mac and I had to do some work to spin up my Data Science environment to e.g. get `mlflow` and `Tensorflow` to work.

 Hopefully these notes will help someone out on the internet.